jyokotori/agent-demo/README.md

 # Agent Demo Monorepo

 This repository hosts both the FastAPI backend and the Vite + React front-end for the agent scheduling demo.
+Python 3.12.10 + Node v22.15.0.

 ## Directory layout